London Borough of Croydon: Retail

-Other big employers around Purley include the large Tesco Extra store in the town centre, along with other stores in Purley Way including Sainsbury's, B&Q and Vue.
-Croydon town centre is also a major retail centre, and home to many high street and department stores as well as designer boutiques.
-The main town centre shopping areas are on the North End precinct, in the Whitgift Centre, Centrale and St George's Walk.
-Department stores in Croydon town centre include House of Fraser, Marks and Spencer, Allders, Debenhams and T.K.
-Maxx.
-Croydon's main market is Surrey Street Market, which has a royal charter dating back to 1276.
+The main employment sectors are retail and enterprise.
+In Central Croydon, the Purley Way shopping district is home to many businesses.
+Croydon town centre has been a major retail centre with high street and designer boutiques.
+Its main shopping areas are on the North End precinct, in the Whitgift Centre, Centrale and St George's Walk.
+Surrey Street Market is Croydon's historic town centre market, with a royal charter dating from 1276.
 Shopping areas outside the town centre include the Valley Park retail complex, Croydon Colonnades, Croydon Fiveways, and the Waddon Goods Park.